Configuring your Database

 Protecting Database Access

-To protect the database you can use an SSH key.
+To access the database, you must set up SSH key authentication.
 You will need to pass the public key to the --ssh-keys

 flag when creating the database and use the private key to gain access.

-You can also add your IP address to the --allowed-cidrs
+You also need to add your IP address to the --allowed-cidrs

 flag.
 If you wish to allow all IP addresses, you can set this to 0.0.0.0/0